ibm-cloud-docs/monitoring/agent/remove_agent.md

     {: codeblock}

-## Removing a Sysdig agent that is deployed as a container in a Linux system
+## Removing a monitoring agent that is deployed as a container in a Linux system
 {: #remove_agent_docker}

-Complete the following steps to remove the Sysdig agent that is deployed as a conatiner in a Linux system:
+Complete the following steps to remove the monitoring agent that is deployed as a conatiner in a Linux system:

-1. Stop the Sysdig agent container.
+1. Stop the monitoring agent container.

     Run the following command: